What is benign prostatic hyperplasia and what are the treatment methods for benign prostatic hyperplasia?

 Symptoms of benign prostatic hyperplasia

-The constant need to urinate often is a common symptom of BPH.
-This may be every 1 to 2 hours, especially at night.
+When the prostate becomes enlarged, it can disturb or block the bladder.
+A constant need to urinate often is a common symptom of BPH.
+This may be every one to two hours, especially at night.

 Other symptoms of an enlarged prostate include: